Pharmacy Medication Errors

 Many of us depend on prescription medication to help us stay healthy, but we rarely think about anything but the bill when we visit the pharmacy.
 Although the bill is important, what’s more important is the reliability of the pharmacy and of our doctors.
 Without reliable pharmacists and doctors, prescription medications can become deadly drugs.
 The American Pharmalogical Association reported that over 1.5 million people are harmed by medication errors in the United States each year.
 In fact, experts estimate that nearly 100,000 people die per year as a result of medication errors.

-Children, the elderly, and those in poor health are at the highest risk for injury from medication error.
+Children, the elderly, and those in poor health are at the highest risk for injury from medication error or wrong dose of their medication.
 A child’s chemical tolerance and immune system are typically not as well developed as an adult’s.
 The elderly and those who are sick are particularly at risk as well because their chemical tolerance and immune system are often weakened due to poor health.

 Please remember, the basis for a medical malpractice claim is that a doctor or other health care provider failed to follow customary medical procedures and as a result of this failure you have suffered a serious injury.
 In this type of case, medication errors often result in severe and debilitating injuries.
 More often than not, irreparable and permanent harm result when the negligent actions of a pharmacist or doctor causes a medication error.

-If you or a loved one has suffered a recent decline in health, disability, or death and you think it may be due to a medication error, contact an experienced and compassionate attorney at The Haymond Law Firm today.
+If you or a loved one has suffered a recent decline in health, disability, or wrongful death due to a medication error, contact an experienced and compassionate attorney at The Haymond Law Firm today.

 Common types of medication errors: